rayswilling/CV_Refactored/README.md

 ## Experience

 **Company Name** (start_date to end_date)
 *Your job title*
 **Company Name** (start_date to end_date)
 *Your job title*

 ## Hobbies

+- Football, boxing, mountain biking, cycling, running, hiking and yoga.

+- Playing piano - classical and jazz, reading, volunteering and spending time with people.

+- I am well-travelled and have been a part of expeditions to remote mountain regions in Nepal (Himalaya), Uganda (The Rwenzori), Peru (Cordillera Blanca) and have spent a lot of time in Mexico.